KylieFurner/Reducing-Gun-Deaths/reducing-gun-deaths.md

     fig_align: 'center'
 ---

+## Background

+The world is a dangerous place.
+In recent years there has been a lot of discussion about police shootings.
+Referencing FiveThirtyEight.com's report on [gun deaths in 2016](https://fivethirtyeight.com/features/gun-deaths/), I have created several visualizations to address some questions.
+I used a clean version of their data posted to their GitHub repo called [full_data.csv](https://github.com/fivethirtyeight/guns-data).

+FiveThirtyEight’s visualizations focused on yearly averages.
+I decided to focus on a broader scope, and challenge myself to summarize and visualize seasonal trends across other variables in these data.

+## Setup
 ```r
 # Import datasets
 data <- read.csv('https://raw.githubusercontent.com/fivethirtyeight/guns-data/master/full_data.csv')
 ```

-## Background

-The world is a dangerous place.
-During 2015 and 2016 there was a lot of discussion in the news about police shootings.
-FiveThirtyEight.com reported on gun deaths in 2016.
-As leaders in data journalism, they have posted a clean version of this data in their GitHub repo called full_data.csv for us to use.

-FiveThirtyEight’s visualizations focused on yearly averages.
-Your task is broader in scope.
-You are working for a client who wants to create a marketing campaign that helps reduce gun deaths in the US.
-The client would like to adjust the campaign in different seasons of the year to target audiences that could have the most impact in reducing gun deaths.
-Your challenge is to summarize and visualize seasonal trends across other variables in these data.

 ## Data Wrangling